-If the court agrees to suspend the warrant, this will allow you to stay in your property.
-If you are selling your property, you will still have to leave once the property is sold.
+If the court agrees to suspend the warrant, you can stay in your property for as long as you keep up the payments or until it is sold.

 For more information about selling your property to pay off your mortgage arrears, see Selling your property to clear mortgage debts.

 If you want to ask the court to suspend a warrant of possession, you should talk to an adviser.

 There is no fixed procedure for an eviction.
 For example, there are no rules about what time of day bailiffs can call, or what they must do or say.